"...stories birling ..."

 The decommissioning of arms

-Mr Sean O’Togda complained in 1924 of the ignorance of youth as a result of the decline of the old dance masters.
-Mr O’Togda had a teacher of the traditional style who taught dancing to women in the following way: “To add grace and variety to the dance, he showed them how to dance with arms akimbo and to place the hands gracefully on the hips…He also showed the girls how to hold their skirts lightly at the side with thumb and index finger of both hands, and slightly and gracefully keep them out from the sides” (Weekly Freeman’s Journal.)
+Sean O’Togda complained in 1924 of the ignorance of youth as a result of the decline of the old dance masters.
+Mr O’Togda had a teacher of the traditional style who taught dancing to women in the following way: “To add grace and variety to the dance, he showed them how to dance with arms akimbo and to place the hands gracefully on the hips…He also showed the girls how to hold their skirts lightly at the side with thumb and index finger of both hands, and slightly and gracefully keep them out from the sides.”
 In a 1904 photograph of an Irish dancer, “Cassie” in Victorian attire at the Feis na Gleann, the dancer has both hands on her hips.
 Miss Patricia Mulholland, a Belfast dance mistress, who began teaching in the 1930s, was also an exponent of the use of arms.
 “As far as I was concerned, arms poker-rigid beneath an expressionless face had little attraction.
 I wanted to inject more feeling, and, in the process, let Irish dancing come into contact with the widest possible audience.”
-(MacCafferty) Arms were, however, discouraged by some dance teachers in the nineteenth century.
+Arms were, however, discouraged by some dance teachers in the nineteenth century.
 Mr Trench, a dance master operating in the south of Ireland in the early 1800s instructed that arms should hang gracefully to the side.
 He actively discouraged the flinging of these limbs about, or flourishing them on the level with the head; an indication that the dancers either had a tendency to naturally liberate their limbs in ethereal motion, or that in some previous time, the arms had moved freely.
 Another reflection on pre-dance master times is this: “During the rapid exercise, Nancy occasionally clapped one hand on her well-developed hip.”
-(Irish dancing sixty years ago.)
 The white collar scholars of the Gaelic League and the country dancers went head to head in a great national and nationalistic debate about what exactly Irish dancing was, and the Gaelic League turned to the south-west for inspiration, applying the Munster style found in areas of counties Kerry, Cork and Limerick to step dancing in the rest of the country.
-Foley observes that the dances were to be “controlled, disciplined, skilled and asexual;” hip slapping and flings thereby excluded.
+Dances were to be controlled, hip slapping and flings thereby excluded.

 |